jtimlin/picagram/README.md

 ### Account Credentials

-For username or password updates, users can use the streamlined credentials form.
+For username or password updates, users can use the settings menu on the profile page.
 Username validation prevents reuse, and passwords must match and meet length requirements.

 ![Update Credentials Form](readme_images/features/profile/credentials.png)